 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Take careful history and type of pain (i.e., stabbing, sharp, dull, throbbing, pressure etc.). - 2.
 Determine onset of symptoms, length of time of symptoms, and any association of activity with symptoms. - 3.
 Take vital signs and make student comfortable.
 If pain resolves and student feels well enough after a period of rest up to 20 minutes, student may return to class. - 4.
-If needed, notify parent/quardian for further student medical evaluation. - 5.
-Call 911 if student is seriously compromised, cyanosis, difficulty breathing, and decreased or loss of consciousness.
+If needed, notify parent/guardian for further student medical evaluation.

+5. Call 911 if student is seriously compromised, cyanosis, difficulty breathing, and decreased or loss of consciousness.

-If child/adolescent or adult is indeed having chest pain due to cardiac problem, complains of intense crushing pain which possibly radiates to neck, jaw, shoulder, arm, or back, this may be a heart attack and appropriate emergency measures should be taken.
+If child/adolescent or adult is experiencing chest pain due to cardiac problem, complains of intense crushing pain which possibly radiates to neck, jaw, shoulder, arm, or back, this may be a heart attack and appropriate emergency measures should be taken.

 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Call 911 (Notify Resource Officer to call if on campus) and get AED. - 2.
-Notify principal/administration and parent/guardian.

 Initiate steps of CPR as necessary.